 A partner sales program runs like a well-oiled machine when supported by a robust framework.
 It’s never too early to build or reinforce the skeleton on which your partner strategy can thrive in the short and long terms.
-Make sure that your partner management framework encompasses the below points to optimally enable sales and foster scalable growth.
+While a smaller program can get away with cutting corners, it’s only a matter of time before lack of foresight causes unnecessary work or curbs growth potential.
+Therefore, make sure you have a plan for the following essentials to any partner program framework:

 When asked why you want to have a partner program, the answer may seem simple: to make more money, obviously.